SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    As the story goes, during the course of a rather wild party, one of the computer's vacuum tube cabinets was opened to provide heat to a cold room in the winter.
+   Through great coincidence,
-   As the story goes, through great coincidence, when got a cheese tray bashed into it during the celebration, the computer kept on working even though some of the tubes were broken and had cheese splattered & melted all over them.
+   when a cheese tray got bashed into it during the celebration, the computer kept on working even though some of the tubes were broken and had cheese splattered & melted all over them.
-   Tech were dispatched to make sure the computer was ok and told add more cheese if necesary -- the officer in charge said that he didn't want an "out of cheese error" interrupting the calculation.
+   Tech were dispatched to make sure the computer was ok and told add more cheese if necessary -- the officer in charge said that he didn't want an "out of cheese error" interrupting the calculation.